luchoct/ghost/README.md

 ```
 https://optimal-ghost.herokuapp.com/ghost/
 ```
-### Run on Docker
+### Run on Local Docker
 #### Build the image locally
-In Windows, run Docker QuickStart Terminal.
+If you are on a Windows OS, run Docker QuickStart Terminal.
 On the root folder (where the Dockerfile is placed), run:
 ```
 docker build . -t ghost:1.0.0